aziascreations/Brainfuck-Evolution/readme.md

 It has no buffered input, and will pause everytime you have to input something while adding a new line, and it will always open a file requester window for the source file.

-This one is mainly kept separate to show what "the bare minimum" is for an interpretor.
+This one is mainly kept separate to show what "the bare minimum" is for an interpretor and is a base for all the other interpretors in this repo.

+TODO: A note about the main loop from rosetta code compared the the java one.

+The only notable divergence from the "standard" is the fact that any char. after a ';' on a line is ignored, making links and ponctuation in comments possible.

 <!--<table>
 	<tr>